swills1/dnsblock/README.rst

 Dnsblock allows you to schedule pulling down blocklists as they change, rebuilding your zone file, and restarting your DNS software without you ever having to be involved.

-Dnsblock also allows you to ingest multiple blocklists at once.
+Dnsblock allows you to ingest multiple blocklists at once.

 It works by the user creating a txt file and adding every blocklist they want to make up their zone file.